 - Our goal is to fund events that are unique and make otherwise inaccessible opportunities easy for MIT students to attend.
 Thus, all events must be open to, and advertised to, everyone in the MIT community.
 Likewise, events should be held on campus.

-- While we recognize the importance of free food at events in drawing student attendees, we do place emphasis on events that students may not necessarily otherwise have an opportunity to attend, with or without food.
+- We place an emphasis on events that students may not necessarily otherwise have an opportunity to attend, with or without food.

-- Direct philanthropy will not be funded, as in direct channeling of LEF funds into a charity.
-Events sponsored by LEF for the purposes of generating donations for charity are okay, but will be given a lower priority.
+- Direct or indirect philanthropy will not be funded, as in direct or indirect channeling of LEF funds into a charity.
+Events sponsored by LEF for the purposes of generating donations for charity are okay, but the funds must be used towards event costs, only.
+These events will be given a lower priority.

 - By default, we do not provide honoraria, especially if the speakers/performers are recent alums.
 This includes honoraria to be donated to charity.
 If honoraria are absolutely required, please speak with a SAO staff member before applying.